 I remember the first time I heard Van Halen.
 Track one, off of the self-titled first record.
 The song was “Eruption.”
 Yes, you all know it well, I’m sure.
 The famous instrumental guitar solo, that blew the minds of many a-kid sitting in their bedroom in the late 1970s.
-I was one of those kids, except that it was the late 1990’s.
-I still remember the shit eating grin on my Fathers face as he played the CD for me.
+I was one of those kids, except that it was the late 1990s.
+I still remember the shit-eating grin on my dad’s face as he played the CD for me.
 Although I may agree now, growing up my Dad and I would bicker, or “debate” over who truly was “the best.”
 I was firmly in the corner of one Ace Frehley, who was closely followed by Jimmy Page.
-My Dad, well he was steadfast in his believe that Eddie Van Halen was the best.
-This debate raged on for over 20 years.
+My Dad, well he was steadfast in his belief that Eddie Van Halen was the best.
+This debate raged on for over twenty years.

 So, why do some of us become so upset when these people die.
 Yes, it’s true, Eddie Van Halen did not know me from a hole in a wall, but it was never about that, was it?
-The music he created, and gave to us has had an indelible effect on my life.
+The music he created and gave to us has had an indelible effect on my life.
 My life and my history would not be the same without it.
-Maybe, to some, this is all meaningless, but for some of us, its everything.
-Maybe, you don’t have to personally know someone to have a certain kind of love for them, and cherish what they do.
-I myself don’t have much family in general.
-In many ways, I’ve been something of an orphan for most of my life.
-I’m not complaining, it’s just sort of the hand I’ve been dealt.
-And so, music has been my surrogate family for a large portion of my life, and when these people die, it’s not just some celebrity passing away, no, it’s like a member of my family has died.
+Maybe, to some, this is all meaningless, but for some of us, it’s everything.
+Maybe, you don’t have to personally know someone to have a certain kind of love for them and cherish what they do.
+In my life, oftentimes, music has been my surrogate family, and when these people die, it’s not just some celebrity passing away, no, it’s like a member of my family has died.
 I know.
 I know.
-There are a great many of you that will read this, and feel that my sentiment is utterly ridiculous, and that’s fine.
+There are a great many of you that will read this and feel that my sentiment is utterly ridiculous, and that’s fine.
 This isn’t for you anyway.
 For those of you that do get it, just know you’re not alone, and that there are those of us here that do understand.

 Dig this article?
 Check out the full archives of Stories from the Stacks, by Andrew Daly, here: www.vinylwritermusic.com/stories-from-the-stacks-archives/